David L. Johnson

 A graduate of Indiana University, Hall has a strong background in structured finance, investment banking and economic development.
 Prior to joining BioCrossroads he was Vice President – Investment Banking, Public Sector Finance for NatCity Investments, where he managed the operations of the firm’s public debt securities practice in Indiana, Illinois, Kentucky and Missouri.
 Prior to that role, Hall advised the City of Indianapolis on municipal finance, economic and real estate development projects.

-Julie Routt is BioCrossroads’ office manager and executive assistant to the vice president of finance.
+Julie Routt is BioCrossroads’ office manager.
 Julie has been with BioCrossroads since 2003.
 Prior to joining the organization, Julie worked at the Indy Partnership, the Indianapolis Mayor’s Office, and the Indianapolis Zoo.
 She is a graduate of Tri-State University in Angola, Indiana.

 Brenda Bratton joined BioCrossroads in January 2005 as Executive Assistant for David Johnson, President and CEO.
 Previously she worked at the law firm of Baker & Daniels for 15 years.